Puberty Blues (film)

-Puberty Blues is a 1981 Australian coming-of-age comedy-drama film directed by Bruce Beresford, based on the 1979 novel of the same name (essentially a protofeminist teen novel) by Kathy Lette and Gabrielle Carey.
+Puberty Blues is a 1981 Australian coming-of-age comedy-drama film directed by Bruce Beresford, based on the 1979 novel of the same name by Kathy Lette and Gabrielle Carey.
+The film stars Nell Schofield and Jad Capelja as teenagers in the Sutherland Shire in Sydney.
+It was both a commercial and critical success in Australia.
+It was followed by a TV series adaptation of the same name in 2012.

 Plot

 The story focuses on two teenage girls from the middle-class Sutherland Shire in Sydney.
 The girls attempt to create a popular social status by ingratiating themselves with the "Greenhill gang" of surfers, a group of boys with a careless attitude toward casual sex, drugs and alcohol, over the course of one Sydney summer.